U.S. Military Service Members Assigned Abroad - Information on Habitual Residence for Children and Spouses

 • subject to local laws and procedures.

-Habitual residence may determine which country’s courts should be used to resolve a legal dispute like custody and adoption.
+Your habitual residence may decide which country’s courts should resolve a legal dispute.
+This includes disputes over custody or adoption.

 Abducted children may be ordered returned to their country of habitual residence in international parental child abduction cases governed by the Hague Abduction Convention.
-This may be the foreign country where the base is located, and that country's courts could determine the custody matters.
+If that is the foreign country where the base is located, its courts could determine custody matters.

-The U.S. Department of State’s Bureau of Consular Affairs works with Judge Advocate General (JAG) offices in the military.
-JAG officers may be able to offer general guidance and information about custody, adoption, and international parental child abduction.
+The U.S. Department of State’s Bureau of Consular Affairs works with military Judge Advocate General (JAG) offices.
+JAG officers can offer general guidance and information about custody, adoption, and international parental child abduction.
 Please visit the following pages for more information: